 During a gig by David Bowie on his Ziggy Stardust tour in Glasgow, Scotland, six fans, who arrived at the venue in wheelchairs, amazingly sprang to their feet as David and group took to the stage!

-David Bowie played sax on Dib Cochran & The Earwigs 1970 single “Universal Love.”
+David Bowie played sax on Dib Cochran and The Earwigs 1970 single “Universal Love.”

 In the early 80’s, Bowie danced with Princess Diana at a concert by jazz singer George Melly.

 David Bowie won Video of the year for “China Girl” at the first MTV Video awards in 1984.
 The song, co-written by Bowie and Iggy Pop during their years in Berlin, first appeared on Pop’s album The Idiot released in 1977.